- Reading at Highsted: a whole school commitment

 - Fundamental British Values

-Highsted’s annual Citizenship & Enterprise Week began today.
+Highsted’s annual Citizenship and Enterprise Week began today.
 Students of all year groups were excited to start their activities and get involved.
-Year 10 immediately set to decorating the area under the canopy, preparing their market stalls, producing advertising and selling their various creations.
-This year some of the enterprise projects involved: henna tattoos, photo booths and ‘tidy up wizards’ – ready to clean out your cupboards and freshen up your storage areas.
-There was also a range of food and drink on offer from fresh lemonade to fruit kebabs and smoothies.
+Year 10 immediately started decorating the area under the canopy, preparing their market stalls, producing advertising and selling a variety of goods, games and fun creations.
+This year some of the enterprise projects involved: henna tattoos, miniature cacti, tombola games and guess the number of sweets in a jar.

 Click here to go to our Citizenship & Enterprise Photo Gallery.